Department of Visual Arts

 Be advised that visual art students are enrolled in art classes their first semester as freshmen.
 Students that do not enroll in these classes face the possibility of class conflicts in future semesters.

 The mission of the Department of Visual Arts is to provide a highly valued educational and artistic experience.
-Students will think critically, create and appreciate art, and participate in an aesthetic culture while recognizing art as an integral part of our global society.
+Students will think critically, create and appreciate art, and participate in an aesthetic culture while recognising art as an integral part of our global society.
 Students will receive effective and innovative instruction in traditional studio arts methods and materials as well as contemporary graphic arts technologies.
 The practice based learning in studio courses is further enhanced by courses in art history and aesthetic theory.
 This foundation will prepare graduates to make informed, valued contributions to the global visual arts culture that expresses their diversity, our University and the communities we embody.
 Students will also have the self-discipline, motivation, and the expertise necessary to maintain their artistic activities and goals well into the future.

-- Foster a student centered environment that nurtures the development of intellectual and aesthetic growth.
+- Foster a student-centered environment that nurtures the development of intellectual and aesthetic growth.

 - Provide students with access to state of the art instruction, technology and equipment.